rbgo404/Qwen2.5-Coder-32B-Instruct-pydantic/README.md

 - GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
 - Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.
 - Custom runtime creation with necessary system and Python packages.
-- Model import via GitHub with `input_schema.py` file.
+- Model import via GitHub with `Pydantic models`.
 - Recommended GPU: NVIDIA A100 for optimal performance.
 - Custom runtime selection in advanced configuration.
 - Final review and deployment on the Inferless platform.